Why should I do RPAP?

 Factors considered include geographic needs, practice goals, and preceptor and student personalities.
 Teaching sites vary from year to year.
 Every effort is made to make the experience enjoyable as well as educational for all involved.

-Each RPAP student receives a stipend of $20,000 for participation in RPAP - that equals half of your tuition for your third year! $8,000 is deposited into students’ University accounts two times: once in August and once in January.
-The stipend from the community ($4,000) is paid directly to the student in May.
-This $20,000 stipend is not paid in addition to financial aid or loans - it counts against your tuition due.
+Each RPAP student receives $20,000 for participation in RPAP - that equals half of your tuition for your third year! $8,000 is deducted from the student's University tuition twice - once in August and once in January - for a total reduction in your tuition of $16,000.
+The community site also pays the student a stipend of $4,000 - this is paid directly to the student in May.
+These payments are made as long as students are meeting RPAP program requirements.
 RPAP students' financial aid/student loans will be reduced by $20,000 to mirror the fact that you have $20,000 less to pay.
-Payments are made based on students meeting RPAP program requirements.
-If you have any questions, contact Kristin Basballe in the Medical School Office of Financial Aid, email@example.com, 612-624-7675.
+If you have any questions, contact Kristin Basballe in the Medical School Office of Financial Aid, firstname.lastname@example.org, 612-624-7675.

 What about taxes?